Saturday, February 10, 2024

 DREAMING OF SCOTLAND

-Mike and I are dreaming up a trip to Scotland starting in late April or May 2025 and are inviting you siblings and in-laws in the hope that at least some of you will want to join us.
-There's plenty of time for the plan to evolve but we've been brainstorming and it feels good to put this draft itinerary together.
+Eric, Kathy, Mike, and I are dreaming up a trip to Scotland for May 2025.
+Here's our draft itinerary!
+The rest of you sibs and spouses are invited but will need to decide soon.
 Please note that some might want more or less time away - we don't all need to do everything together.

 Weather in Scotland is variable and tough to predict but May generally has a little less rain, average daily highs in the 60s, and a relative lack of midges which can become annoying in June.
 It's a shoulder season so prices tend to be lower and there are fewer visitors than during the summer months.
 Scotland's latitude is similar to SW Alaska's so we can expect more than 16 hours of daylight per day in May.